-Everything You Need to Know before Getting Divorced in Indiana
+Everything You Need to Know before Getting Divorced in Virginia

 Do you meet the residency requirement?

-Do you have a reason for divorce (grounds or fault)?
+Do you have a reason for divorce (grounds)?

-However, fault-based divorce is another option in Indiana.
-The following fault-based grounds for divorce are recognized by the state:
+The other divorce option in Virginia uses fault-based grounds.
+The following fault-based grounds are recognized in Virginia: